Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use EBS snapshot restore to create a new General Purpose SSD EBS volume from the production snapshot.
 - [ ] Use EBS snapshot restore to create a new Provisioned IOPS SSD EBS volume from the production snapshot.

 ### A company uses AWS Organizations to manage its AWS accounts.
-A SysOps administrator must create a backup strategy for all Amazon EC2 instances across all the company’s AWS accounts.
+A SysOps administrator must create a backup strategy for all Amazon EC2 instances across all the company's AWS accounts.
 Which solution will meet these requirements in the MOST operationally efficient way?

 - [ ] Deploy an AWS Lambda function to each account to run EC2 instance snapshots on a scheduled basis.
 - [ ] Create an AWS CloudFormation stack set in the management account to add an AutoBackup=True tag to every EC2 instance.